mxstbr/awesome-austria/README.md

 - [Tyrolean State Museum](http://www.tiroler-landesmuseen.at/page.cfm?vpath=haeuser/ferdinandeum/haus&switchlocale=en_US) - Shows an artistic journey through the Tyrolean history from prehistoric times and the Roman era through to the Early Middle Ages and the modern era.

 ## Hackspaces
-- [Metalab](https://metalab.at) in Vienna - open social space and workshop near city hall; hosts usergroups
+- [Metalab](https://metalab.at) in Vienna - open social space and workshop near city hall; hosts usergroups.
-- [/dev/lol](https://www.devlol.org/wiki/DevLoL) in Linz - a small Hackspace at the foot of the Schlossberg
+- [/dev/lol](https://www.devlol.org/wiki/DevLoL) in Linz - a small Hackspace at the foot of the Schlossberg.
-- [Realraum](https://realraum.at) in Graz - a hackspace with a biohacking lab
+- [Realraum](https://realraum.at) in Graz - a hackspace with a biohacking lab.
-- [Chaostreff Salzburg](https://sbg.chaostreff.at/) in Salzburg - a cosy hackspace in the ARGE Kultur
+- [Chaostreff Salzburg](https://sbg.chaostreff.at/) in Salzburg - a cosy hackspace in the ARGE Kultur.

 ## License